totalspectrum/spin2cpp/doc/general.md

 ### Inline assembly in bytecode

 Inline assembly is not supported in Spin1 bytecode (`--interp=rom`).
 It will produce a compile time error.
+It is supported in Nu bytecode (`-2nu`) but hasn't been thoroughly tested in that mode.

 ## Functions in COG or LUT memory